Präparat

-Präparat is the eighteenth studio album by the Japanese experimental band Boris.
-The album was announced along with two other releases The album features the participation of musicians like Michio Kurihara and Gisèle Vienne.
-It was previously released exclusively on vinyl only in Japan.
-A second Japan domestic pressing was released in April 2014.
-Since October 2, 2020, it is also available as a digital release on Bandcamp.
+Präparat is the seventeenth studio album by the Japanese experimental band Boris.
+The album was announced on March 6, 2013, along with two other releases.
+Präparat features the participation of musicians like Michio Kurihara and Gisèle Vienne.
+It was first released exclusively on vinyl and only in Japan, and it sold out upon release.
+A second limited domestic pressing was released on April 28, 2014.
+Since October 2, 2020, it has also been available as a digital release on Bandcamp.

 "Evil Stack 3" is part of a series of drone pieces across multiple Boris albums, including the Damaged split and Rock Dream.